 Module Aims: This module is a continuation of the module CSC061: Introduction to Programming.

-In it, students will continue to enhance their skills in programming, as well as gain a basic understanding of algorithms and data structures.
+Students will continue to enhance their skills in programming, from a problem-solving point of view, and gain a basic understanding of algorithms and data structures.